Uniform attachment with freezing: Regime with a linear amount of active vertices

 This completes the proof of the upper bound. \end{proof}

 It therefore remains to show the lower bound on $\Height(\T_{n})$, which is the delicate part of the proof.
 Let us explain the main idea of our approach.
-Since the upper-bound has been obtained by using a union-bound over all vertices, one would hope to obtain the lower-bound from the fact that the height of the vertices are "almost independent".
+Since the upper bound has been obtained by using a union bound over all vertices, one would hope to obtain the lower bound from the fact that the height of the vertices are "almost independent".
 However, their heights are highly correlated.
 To overcome this issue, we use the so-called chaining technique and estimate by induction on $k$ the height of the subtrees $\Height(\T_{k}(\Xb^n))$.
 More precisely, for every increasing sequence of integers (chain) $0=R_0<R_1<\dots < R_m=n$, we have

 We shall choose an appropriate chain of integers $(R_i)_{0\leq i \leq m}$ and then bound the differences appearing in the last display.
 To this end, the main idea is that if $R_{i+1}/R_i$ is close to some large constant $C>0$, then $\T_{R_{i+1}}(\Xb^n)$ can be approximated by a forest of independent trees attached on $\T_{R_i}(\Xb^n)$.
 We then show by induction on $i$ that many vertices have a large height in this forest, and among them many are attached on vertices of $\T_{R_i}(\Xb^n)$ with large height.